syue40/PyScripts/README.md

 # HackLog
-A collection of programs I'm working on in Python.

-This is an ongoing project I'm using to learn about how python programs can be written to attack other computers.
+A notebook of scripts I'm used to learn about python scripting for cybersecurity.

 # To Do:
 - add email capability to Keylogger.
 This would send an email from host computer to any email address using SMTP.